pvcraven/3d_graphics_class/source/assignments/assignment_05/assignment_05.rst

 For this assignment:

-* Practice mesh modeling skills by creating a low-poly bedroom
+* Practice mesh modeling skills by creating a low-poly bedroom.
+See :ref:`adv_mesh`.
-* Practice lighting skills by lighting the bedroom
+* Practice lighting skills by lighting the bedroom.
+See :ref:`lighting`.
-* Practice your material skills by assigning materials to the items in the bedroom
+* Practice your material skills by assigning materials to the items in the bedroom.
+See :ref:`materials`.
 * Practice UV skills by unwrapping and painting something

 Upload your resulting blend file here.
 Upload the main blend file, not something